sstraus/SettingsSentry/BUILD.md

 golangci-lint run
 ```

-## CI/CD Pipeline
+### CI/CD Pipeline

-SettingsSentry uses GitHub Actions for continuous integration and deployment.
-The pipeline is specifically designed for macOS:
+SettingsSentry uses GitHub Actions for continuous integration and deployment, specifically designed for macOS:

 - **CI Workflow**: Runs on every push to main and pull requests.
-It includes linting, testing, and building.
+It includes:
+  - Linting with golangci-lint
+  - Running tests with race detection
+  - Building the application

 - **Release Workflow**: Triggered when a new tag is pushed.
+It:
+  - Runs tests
-It builds macOS binaries and creates release assets.
+  - Builds macOS binaries for both Intel and Apple Silicon
+  - Creates a macOS DMG installer
+  - Creates a ZIP archive with the executable and configuration files
+  - Publishes GitHub releases with assets

+- **Security Scanning**: CodeQL analysis for security vulnerabilities

 See the `.github/workflows` directory for the workflow definitions.